Commitment is a funny thing.

 “I guess I will…unless…” Making a commitment that has built-in escape hatches and ready-made already rehearsed excuses to rehash on social media and the local watering hole- just in case- is not a commitment.

 Saying you are making a commitment and discovering three days in that this just doesn’t work for you and changing your mind is not commitment.

-Is it wrong to experiment and try new things and see if you like it?
-Hell no. Experiment, try new things, in fact, try them often, fail a lot.
+Is it wrong to experiment and try new things and see if you like them?
+Hell no. That is not what I am saying.
+Experiment, try new things, in fact, try them often, fail a lot.
 In fact, fail daily, it’s the road to greatness.

 Be careful with that word commitment.
 Your word is your integrity.
 Your word is your promise.
 Both to yourself and to others.
 Your word is the key to your self-respect and gaining the respect of others.